 The chemistry of the groundwater indicates a highly suitable source for drinking water.
-The water temperature is relatively constant, the pH is considered normal for ground water systems and the turbidity is low and shows very little variation.
+The water temperature and pH is is considered normal for ground water systems and is relatively constant.
+The colour is very stable and the turbidity is low and shows very little variation.
 Bacteriological analysis of the raw water also indicates a source of good quality.